 - The street/neighbourhood context of the application is of course very important and it is advantageous to bring photographs and illustrate your comments by pointing to the photographs – they have an overhead projector that works well with printed images.

 - The hearing is a tribunal that hears evidence and makes a decision.
 It is important to be respectful to the members of the Committee.

-- The Committee is only concerned with “planning matters” i.e. not with personal concerns you may have about the applicant or their behaviour.
-Do not raise issues such as property values.
+- The Committee is concerned only with “planning matters”, i.e. not with any personal concerns that you may have about the applicant or their behaviour.
+In addition, do not raise issues such as property values.

-- Attending and speaking at the hearing is important, as the Committee seems to pay more attention to those who make the effort to appear in person.
+- Attending and speaking at the hearing is important, as the Committee seems to pay more attention to those who make the effort to appear in person, rather than those who just write letters.
 If a number of neighbours are objecting, it is suggested that you choose several speakers who will speak to different aspects of the proposal.
 Try not to repeat each other.

 Applicants and their agents who are considering minor variances for properties in Leaside should consult the LRA’s Residential Character Preservation Guidelines, prior to preparing plans and/or requesting variances.
 Updated in 2020, these Guidelines set out best practices for house renovations, additions, and in-fill development in Leaside.

 Although the LRA considers each application on a case-by-case basis and is guided strongly by community voices, the LRA will, as a general rule, not oppose (and may in fact support) applications for minor variances that conform to the spirit of these Guidelines.